Jamie Devitt

 Jamie Martin Devitt (born 6 July 1990) is an Irish former professional footballer who played as an attacking midfielder.
 He is the Professional Development Phase Coach at Carlisle United.

 Beginning his professional career with Hull City he made 16 league appearances over a five-year spell and spent time on loan with Darlington, Shrewsbury Town, Grimsby Town (twice), Bradford City, Accrington Stanley and Rotherham United before permanently joining Chesterfield in 2013.
-He spent a further loan spell with Morecambe before joining The Seasiders on a permanent contract.
+He spent a further loan spell with Morecambe before joining The Shrimps on a permanent contract.
 In 2016 he signed for Carlisle United where he went on to make 110 league appearances in a three-year spell before moving up the League's to Blackpool.
 Having failed to make a single appearance he moved on to Newport County, back to Bradford City and then to Barrow before returning to Carlisle in the 2022–23 season, he would drop into non-league for club Workington in 2023–24 before retiring in February 2024 due to injury.

 He is a former Republic of Ireland U21 international, having earned 1 cap in 2011.